Severe Thunderstorm Watch Issued for Portions of Central MN

-The National Weather Service has issued a Severe Thunderstorm Watch in effect for a large portion of central Minnesota until 9:00 am.
+The National Weather Service has issued a Severe Thunderstorm Watch in effect for a portion of western and central Minnesota until Noon.

-The Severe Thunderstorm Watch includes Benton, Douglas, Kandiyohi, Meeker, Mille Lacs, Morrison, Pope, Sherburne, Stearns, Todd and Wright (+ more) counties in Central Minnesota -- and includes the Twins Cities metro area.
+The Severe Thunderstorm Watch includes Douglas, Kandiyohi, Meeker, Morrison, Pope, Stearns, and Todd Counties (+more) in Central Minnesota.

 Monitor the weather, and have a plan of action if severe weather strikes your area.
 Stay weather aware, and have a way to receive warnings.